 At the time of the accident, although you may be in a state of shock, if you managed to take any pictures (even with just a smartphone) of your motorcycle or the other party involved, this could prove to be very beneficial for you.
 Try to forward the photos to an email account in case the emergency personnel or someone else breaks or misplaces your phone.
 At least the photos will be preserved.

-Pictures of the actual accident scene can be a huge help to avoid the old “he said, she said” type of scenario when your lawyer is dealing with the other party’s insurance carrier.
+PHOTOGRAPHS of the actual accident scene as well as the vehicles and people involved can be a huge help to avoid the old “he said, she said” type of scenario later on when your lawyer is dealing with the other party’s insurance carrier.
 Any pictures or anything you may have written down, such as license plates number and make and model of the other vehicle involved, should be all put into a folder to take to your motorcycle accident attorney.

-- Do not be aggressive and use inappropriate language towards the other party.
+- At the accident scene or at any time, do not be aggressive or physical and/or use inappropriate language towards the other party.
 After all, you are the victim and you are looking for explanations as to what happened.

 - Do speak with the investigating police officer.
 Statements made at the scene are generally considered more truthful than someone changing their mind later and attempting to change the story and blame the other guy.